TommonPavou/Persistent-Effects/README.md

   - Fully compatible with all modded effects.

-Whether you're running a small private server or a large multiplayer world, Persistent Effects helps streamline gameplay while maintaining balance and fairness.
+Whether you're playing in a singleplayer world or managing your server, Persistent Effects helps streamline gameplay while maintaining balance and fairness.

 This mod has full compatibility with most mods that introduce new effects or alter existing ones.

-I will soon release this mod for additional Minecraft versions and make it client-side too.
+I will soon release this mod for additional Minecraft versions.
 To stay up to date for future updates and releases, consider following this mod!

 If you found any unintended behaviour, please report it via the provided issue tracker.